Skip to main content

 FDA - Recall Types

-• The FDA receives reports of health problems stemming from a particular product;
+• The FDA receives reports of health problems stemming from a particular product

-Once the FDA determines that a recall is necessary, it works with the manufacturer to ensure that the product is removed from stores, hospitals, and doctors' offices.
-Many times this happens without the public's knowledge.
-The FDA only alerts the media in cases where the potential harm from the product is "serious."
-However, information about all product recalls is always available on the FDA's website, https://fda.gov.
-Additionally, you can sign up for a newsletter about FDA recall information, getting the safety alerts sent straight to you.
+The FDA only alerts the media in cases where the potential harm from the product is serious.
+But all product recalls are available on the FDA's website.
+You also can sign up for a newsletter about FDA recall information and get the safety alerts sent directly to you.

 Recall Classifications

-• Class III: Recalls for products that are unlikely to cause injury or illness, but violate FDA regulations.
+• Class III: Recalls for products that are unlikely to cause injury or illness but violate FDA regulations

 What Should I Do if I Have a Recalled Product?